benbenasque/confighelper/README.md

 confighelper.py
 ===========================================================

+Author: Sam Hawkins, sam@computing.io

 ## Intro
-confighlper.py allows you to specify python configurations in a yaml file AND/OR at the command-line, with command-line arguments overwriding those in the file.
+`confighlper.py` convenient file and command-line based configurations.

+It uses the [docopt](https://github.com/docopt/docopt) module, so please respect their awesomeness.

 ## Description

-confighelper.py allows options to be specified in a json or yaml config file, specified by a --config=<file> option, **and** allows options to be specified at the command line.
+`confighelper.py` allows options to be specified in a json or yaml config file, specified by a `--config=<file>` option, **and** to be specified at the command line.
 File-specified and command-line specified options will be merged into a single dictionary, with none-null command-line options taking precedence and overriding the same specified within a file.